MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 ---
-title: Upgrade a Kubernetes cluster on Azure Stack Hub | Microsoft Docs
+title: Upgrade a Kubernetes cluster on Azure Stack Hub
 description: Learn how to upgrade a Kubernetes cluster on Azure Stack Hub.
 author: mattbriggs